 The ZeroBorg is our add on board for controlling motors using the Raspberry Pi Zero.
 It's small size means it fits neatly below a Raspberry Pi Zero and opens up endless possibilities for tiny robot designs.

-The ZeroBorg can control 4 motors independently and via I2C you can keep adding ZeroBorgs (and our other compatible I2C boards) to control additional motors.
+The ZeroBorg can control up to 4 motors independently and is stackable via I2C, so you can keep adding ZeroBorgs (and our other compatible I2C boards) to control additional motors!

 I get power to the Pi Zero using PP3 9V Battery.
 I ran I2C-Tools and it show the board at address 0x40.
 Bus Scan function could find a board.
 I change the Bus from 1 to 0 in ZeroBorg.py no success.
 Any suggest on what to do next?
 One last the red led on ZeroBorg only comes on during initial power up (i.e. when I connect the battery), should it be on the whole time.
 Any suggestion would be greatly appreciated.